 Purpose: This form provides the modeling organization’s flood loss exceedance estimates for coastal and inland losses combined.

-Provide estimates of the aggregate personal residential insured flood losses for various probability levels using a modeling-organization-specified, predetermined, and comprehensive exposure dataset justified by the modeling organization.
+Provide estimates of the annual aggregate personal residential insured flood losses for various probability levels using a modeling-organization-specified, predetermined, and comprehensive exposure dataset justified by the modeling organization.
 Provide the total average annual flood loss for the loss exceedance distribution.
 If the modeling methodology does not allow the flood model to produce a viable answer for certain return periods, state so and why.

 Include Form SF-2, Examples of Flood Loss Exceedance Estimates (Coastal and Inland Combined), in a submission appendix.